If you’re planning on moving to Singapore, or you live here already, one thing you’ll need is a bank account.

 Opening an account in Singapore is easy, but doing it online is even easier as you won’t even need to visit the bank.

-This article will take approximately 11 minutes to read.
+This article will take approximately 13 minutes to read.
 Don't have the time right now?
-No worries.
-You can email the ad-free version of the article to yourself and read it later!
+Email the article to yourself and read it later!

 Disclaimer: This article may include links to products or services offered by ExpatDen's partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.